About the Awards

 Membership to the READ 180 Community is not required to submit a student nomination.

 Qualifying Round: Judges will review the Nomination Packet and assign a score to each Nomination Packet based on how effectively the Nominating Educator’s Statement conveys the Nominated Student’s exceptional success story.

 Finalist Round: Judges shall review each Finalist Entry and assign a 12-point maximum score, based on a maximum of 4 points in each category:

 (a) The student’s determination to sustain improvement and effort to continue to raise achievement levels;

 (b) Student’s exceptional nature and academic performance in the READ 180, MATH 180 and/or System 44 programs;

 (c) Student’s growth in areas outside academics related to participation in the READ 180, MATH 180 and/or System 44 Programs.

 No additional points or favor will be awarded to a particular Entry format.
 Video Entries will be judged solely on content and not technical merit.

 Yes, release forms are required during the Finalist Round only.
 Each Finalist Entry must include a Student’s Signed Letter of Parental Consent.
 All Finalists who submit a Video Entry must include additional release forms from all individuals who appear in the video submission.

-All students nominated for the All-Star Awards will receive a letter of acknowledgement and a certificate of participation by April 15, 2014.
+All students nominated for the Student Awards will receive a letter of acknowledgement and a certificate of participation by April 6, 2015.